Why It Matters

 There’s a loop trail on the property that is open to the public for walking and nature enjoyment, and a small parking area off Engle Road.

-Purchased from Seattle Pacific University in June 2013, Admiralty Inlet Natural Area Preserve is permanently protected and will remain forever wild.
+Purchased from Seattle Pacific University in 2005 and 2013, Admiralty Inlet Natural Area Preserve is permanently protected and will remain forever wild.